doctorfree/nvim-lazyman/README.md

 If `go` is not installed or incorrectly configured then the Mason installs of `goimports`, `gopls`, and `gofumpt` will fail.

+The Alpha dashboard is the only dashboard included in Lazyman that hides the tabline effectively after a new buffer has been opened.
+The Startup and Dashboard dashboards may display the tabline after performing some dashboard actions.

+Changing the configured dashboard from within Neovim via the Terminal display of the `lazyman` menu system will not take effect until a restart of Neovim.

 ### Homebrew

 Homebrew can be used to install Neovim dependencies and tools by using the